 Expert Baking Tips

-- Use a mandoline to cut the oranges.
+- Use a mandoline slicer to cut the oranges.
 This will help you achieve thinner slices that are all uniform and will dry at the same time.
+It's way easier than using a knife!

-- The time needed for drying will depend on the thickness of your orange slices and your drying method (oven vs. dehydrator).
-Flip and check the slices often to see if they're thoroughly dried.
+- The time needed for drying will depend on the thickness of your orange slices.
+Whether you're using the oven or a dehydrator, you want the slices to be completely dried and hard.
+Flip and check the slices often to see if they've thoroughly dried.

 What to do with Dried Sliced Oranges